SpielerNogard/ATVController/README.md

 Local use only.
 (On page shell.
 Unsanitized mysql inputs, This will change over time).

-## REQUIREMENTS
+## REQUIREMENTS.

-Download and install Node.js and PHP.
-With
+Download and install Node.js and PHP With
 ```
 curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -
 ```